futel/dialplan-functions/doc/ssl.md

 # Update Lambda functions to use new certificate

-This needs to be done after a certificate is created.
+This needs to be done after a certificate is created or replaced, not after reimport.
+The certificate is used by AWS to publish HTTPS.

 - update config files:
   - app-dialplan/.chalice/config.json